equinor/sdp-omnia/README.md

 To change the branch Flux uses, you "upgrade" Flux and set some variables.
   1. Find the installed version of Flux
   `helm list --all flux`
-  2. `helm upgrade flux --reuse-values --set git.branch=dev --version 0.5.1 weaveworks/flux`
+  2. `helm upgrade flux --reuse-values --set git.branch=dev fluxcd/flux`
 * [Upgrade Kubernetes cluster](/docs/upgrade-kubernetes-cluster.md)
 * Revoke Let's Encrypt Certificates
   1. Extract key and cert to PEM-format